Request a Demo

 With the Perclose™ ProStyle™ device you can achieve and confirm complete hemostasis on the table with a suture-mediated repair of the access site.
 Other advantages of the Perclose ProGlide™ SMC System include:

-• No ACT-level requirements, so reversal of heparin is not required in order to achieve immediate and durable hemostasis
+• No ACT-level requirements, so reversal of heparin is not required in order to achieve immediate and durable hemostasis1,13

 For what range of sheath sizes and devices can the Perclose™ ProStyle™ SMCR System be used?